Regents of the University of California: Past appointed regents

-Past Honorary Regents
+Past honorary regents

 In its early years, UC had thirteen Honorary Regents, with eight elected in 1868.
 "Honorary Regents" were full board members, with the word "Honorary" simply denoting their manner of selection (that is, they were elected to serve on the board by the other board members, instead of being appointed by the governor).
 Some were then appointed to another term, following their term as Honorary Regent, by the governor.
 One (Tompkins) was re-elected.